Keep On Track

 There are a number of services and University staff available to you if you are finding things tough – these include your Personal Development Tutor (PDT) and lecturers on your course.
 They care about you and your education.
 If you’ve not been in touch with them, this will be a good place to start.

-They are not here to judge.
-They will point you in the right direction for support services and help you to make the best decision for you.
+We are not here to judge.
+We’ll point you in the right direction for support services and help you to make the best decision for you.

-Once you’re clear about what you want to do, our Adviser will keep in touch to make sure that you are moving forward and keeping on track.
+Once you're clear about what you want to do, we'll keep in touch to make sure that you are moving forward and keeping on track.